socialoutcast/spotify-kids-manager/README.md

 # Spotify Kids Manager

-A secure, touchscreen-optimized Spotify player for Raspberry Pi with full parental controls via web admin panel.
+A professional web-based Spotify player that's an exact clone of the Spotify Web Player interface, optimized for touchscreen kiosks with comprehensive parental controls via a secure admin panel.

 ## Quick Install